top of page

 • How many people are showering, and when?
 Is there a "shower rush hour" in the morning or night?

 • Do you have a deep soaking tub or whirlpool?
 What is the fill capacity in gallons?
-How does your family use the tub, e.g., do they take a long shower and then get into a full tub?
+How does your family use the tub?
+For example, do they take a long shower and then get into a full tub?

 • When are major appliances in use?
 Are the dishwasher and washing machine needed while family members are showering?
 Most Americans are accustomed to staggering hot water use, so it is atypical to find a home where multiple hot water appliances are needed simultaneously.